 “And the Hereafter shall be better for you than this world.”

 What more could I want?
-Yet, there was still the longing for something in this world.
-I still wanted to experience the lawful pleasures of this life my Lord has so generously created for us.
+Still, there was the longing for something in this world.
+I still wanted to experience the lawful pleasures of this life my Lord has created for us.
 Would I only ever experience love in the afterlife?
 Would I ever actually meet the love I have been waiting for since I could dream my own dreams?
 If so, when?

 “Soon your Lord will give you that with which you will be pleased.”